 A condition called Portosystemic Liver Shunt has been seen in Russell Terriers.
 This diseased is caused by an under-developed or abnormal vessel that allows blood to bypass the liver, preventing the blood from being adequately cleansed.
 A vet can perform an acid bile blood test to determine if liver shunt is present.
 If so, surgery will be recommended to repair the shunt.

-Somewhere between the ages of 2 and 7 years of age, Russells can develop this painful and blinding disease, when the lens of the eye, situated behind the iris, breaks away and becomes free in the eye.
+Primary Lens Luxation - Somewhere between the ages of 2 and 7 years of age, Russells can develop this painful and blinding disease, when the lens of the eye, situated behind the iris, breaks away and becomes free in the eye.
 This is an emergency situation that requires immediate surgical treatment.
+Primary lens luxation is inherited and results from defects in the structures that hold the lens in its normal position.

-Primary lens luxation is inherited and results from defects in the structures that hold the lens in its normal position within the eye.
-Each year starting from the age of 2 years, all Russells should begin their annual visit to a Veterinary Ophthalmologist (canine eye specialist) for an eye examination which is called A.C.E.S (Australian Canine Eye Scheme).
+Each year starting from the age of 2 years, all Russells should begin their annual visit to a Veterinary Ophthalmologist for an A.C.E.S. certified examination (Australian Canine Eye Scheme).

 View 2004 letter from Queensland Ophthalmologist, Dr. Mike Bernays (printed with the kind permission of the author)